xmliszt/taboo-ai/README.md

 # Commands

 - `npm run dev`: Start a local development with `.env.local`
-- `npm dev:turbo`: Start a local development using experimental turbopack (not available for now)
 - `npm run build`: Create a local build
 - `npm run start`: Start the local server using local build
 - `npm run lint`: Run eslint and stylelint on the codebase